 Docker Single Sign-on (SSO) allows users to authenticate using their identity providers (IdPs) to access Docker.
-Docker supports Azure AD and any SAML 2.0 identity providers.
+Docker supports Entra ID (formerly Azure AD) and any SAML 2.0 identity providers.
 When you enable SSO, users are redirected to your provider’s authentication page to authenticate using their email and password.

 Docker supports Service Provider Initiated (SP-initiated) SSO flow.
 This means users must sign in to Docker Hub or Docker Desktop to initiate the SSO authentication process.

 You first need to establish an SSO connection with your identity provider, and the company email domain needs to be verified prior to establishing an SSO connection for your users.
 For detailed step-by-step instructions on how to configure Docker SSO, see Single Sign-on.